IgniteUI/help-topics/topics/04_Data-Sources/igDataSource/00_igDataSource_igDataSource_Overview.md

 ###  Schema field's mapper

-The schema field definition allow setting a mapper function for columns with dataType "object", which will be used for all data operations on the data source level (sorting, filtering, etc.).
+The schema field definition allow setting a mapper function for columns with dataType "object", which will be used for all data operations on a data source level (sorting, filtering, etc.).
 This is useful in scenarios where we want to apply data operations on a specific value from the complex object.
 For instance if we have the following data source structure:

 **In Javascript:**